MaedahBatool/next.js/docs/getting-started.md

 # Getting Started

-Welcome to the Next.js documentation!
+Hello Welcome to the Next.js documentation!

 If you're new to Next.js we recommend that you start with the [learn course](https://nextjs.org/learn/basics/create-nextjs-app).